tideways/symfony-messenger-middleware/README.md

 processed message, names the trace after the message class and implements integration with Tideways exception tracking.

+If you want to see traces for processed messages, then the INI setting `tideways.enable_cli=1` must be set.

 [Tideways](https://tideways.com) is a monitoring, profiling and exception tracking combo for PHP.

 ## Installation